rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 * Click "Next"

-VirtualBox&reg; now gives you the option to specify where you want the virtual hard disk file to be located as well as the option to expand the default 8 GB virtual hard disk space.
-This option is good, because 8 GB of hard disk space isn't enough to install any GUI install options, much less use.
+VirtualBox&reg; now gives you the option to specify where you want the virtual hard disk file located.
+An option to expand the default 8 GB virtual hard disk space is also here.
+This option is good, because 8 GB of hard disk space is not enough to install any GUI install options, much less use.
 Set this to 20 GB (or more) depending on what you want to use the virtual machine for, and how much disk space you have available:

 ![File Location And Size](../images/vbox-06.png)